axme100/blog/content/about.md

 description = "Welcome to My Personal Site"
 +++

 This is my new blog.
-I'll be using this site to write about my personal and professional interests, which include linguistics (applied linguistics, hispanic linguistics, sociolinguistics, language teaching, phonetics/phonology, lexicography *among others*), web dev, data anaylsis, and outdoor education (just to name a few!).
+I'll be using this site to write about my personal and professional interests, which include linguistics (applied linguistics, Spanish linguistics, sociolinguistics, language teaching, phonetics/phonology, lexicography *among others*), web dev, data anaylsis, and outdoor education (just to name a few!).

+You can find a one page resume (English): [here](https://axme100.github.io/resume/resume.html)

 ---